velotraveler/potraceroute/README.md

 * ICMP probes do not work as expected on AIX and NetBSD, the network stack seems to ignore the TTL setting on raw ICMP sockets.
 Should be possible using a raw IP socket instead.
+* TCP traceroute to 127.0.0.1 fails on NetBSD due to getsockname() returning EINVAL on a freshly opened non-blocking socket
 * The state of a successful TCP probe (i.e. connection accepted or connection refused) is not clearly returned to a programmatic caller
 * banner-wait option doesn't work if value exceeds wait-time option